The Short Version

 The calculator's data dictionary attaches the target oven temperature to every protein entry and outputs that temperature on the "preheat" step of the timeline.
 So the schedule doesn't just say "turn the oven on at 1:15 PM" — it says "preheat oven to 325°F at 1:15 PM."
 Both Fahrenheit and Celsius, because someone outside the US is going to use this eventually and converting temperatures isn't on the user's job.

-Problem 3: Rest times are protein-dependent.
+Problem 3: Rest times scale with mass, not species.
 Every roast needs to rest after it comes out of the oven.
 Resting allows the muscle fibers to relax and the juices to redistribute, which is why a steak that's been rested for ten minutes is juicier than one sliced immediately.
-But the right rest time isn't fixed.
-A whole turkey needs about thirty minutes to fully rest because there's so much mass holding heat.
-A side of salmon needs about five minutes — any longer and it goes from "perfectly rested" to "cold."
-A standing rib roast needs fifteen to twenty.
+But the right rest time isn't a per-species constant — it scales with mass, because a heavier piece holds more residual heat and needs longer for the gradient to even out.
+A 1-pound salmon fillet finishes resting long before a 14-pound turkey does, and treating them with the same rest number on the schedule gets one of them wrong.

-The calculator factors rest time as a distinct step in the timeline, with the duration set per-protein based on its density and mass.
+So the calculator uses a weight-tier model: under 2 lbs gets a 10-minute rest, 2–8 lbs gets 20 minutes, anything over 8 lbs gets 40 minutes.
 The rest period gets its own line item on the schedule, which matters because most home cooks treat resting as optional or as something to "do quickly" — they pull the bird out, carve it immediately, and lose the juices.
 Having the rest step on the official schedule makes it harder to skip.
+(The two fixed-time cuts — pork ribs and beef ribs — keep their own short rest values, since they're not the same kind of "roast" mass problem.)

 Problem 4: The math has to work backward, not forward.
 Most cooking calculators online work forward: I'm starting at 2:00 PM, when will it be done?
 That's the wrong direction.
 Home cooks don't choose their start time; they choose their dinner time, and they need to know when to start.

 This sounds like a trivial flip — just subtract the cook time from the dinner time — but in practice the timeline includes multiple steps that all need to fit together correctly.
-Preheat the oven (10-15 minutes, depending on the temperature).
+Preheat the oven (30 minutes by default).
 Insert the protein.
 Cook for the scaled or fixed time.
 Remove from oven.
-Rest for the protein-specific rest duration.
+Rest for the weight-tiered rest duration.
 Serve.

 If the user says "we eat at 6:00 PM," the calculator has to subtract the rest time first to get the take-out-of-oven time.
 Then subtract the cook time to get the put-in-oven time.
 Then subtract the preheat time to get the turn-the-oven-on time.
 Three sequential subtractions with three different durations that depend on the protein and weight, all happening in the user's head every Thanksgiving morning, all now handled in zero seconds by the calculator.